HARNESS WATER'S KINETIC ENERGY TO CREATE ELECTRICITY

 Instream is developing a complete hydrokinetic power solution consisting of groupings (or “arrays”) of vertical axis hydrokinetic turbines (VAHTs), simple, low-cost devices that convert the kinetic energy in moving water into electricity.

-Instream hydrokinetic power generation technology has the ability to produce energy without the need for dams, diversions, or reservoirs.
-This allows for a water-based renewable energy source with less environmental disruption, a lower cost of engineering, construction and maintenance, less safety risk, and reduced regulatory issues.
+Our technology has the ability to produce energy without the need for dams, diversions, or reservoirs.
+This allows for a water-based renewable energy source with minimal environmental disruption at a lower cost of engineering, simpler construction and maintenance, less safety risk, and reduced regulatory issues.

-Instream’s pilot projects provide valuable insight into the interactions between multiple turbines.
-The data obtained will allow Instream to optimize multi-turbine installations.
+Instream’s pilot projects have provided valuable insight into the interactions between multiple turbines.
+The data obtained will allow Instream to optimize multi-turbine arrays.

 A Better Solution – Hydrokinetic Power Generation